katajakasa/Utuputki2/README.md

 ## 3. Nginx

-It is generally a good idea to let a web server like Nginx to server all your video files and static content, freeing tornado to server sockjs connections.
-An example nginx configuration can be found at deploy/utuputki-nginx.conf.
+It is generally a good idea to let a web server like Nginx serve all your video files and static content, freeing tornado to handle only the sockjs connections.
+An example nginx configuration can be found at `deploy/utuputki-nginx.conf`.

 ## 4. License

 MIT.
-See LICENSE in the repository root.
+See `LICENSE` in the repository root.